Student Organization Travel Authorization

 Plan Your Trip or Review Trip Status

-All student organization members who wish to drive for their student organization travel must take the NEW Student Organization Driver Training before they travel.
-This driver training is now in Canvas!
+All student organization members who wish to drive for their student organization travel must take the Student Organization Driver Training before they travel.
+This driver training is now in Learn @ ISU!

 Please note: upon successful completion of this course and the online quiz you will be approved to drive all University vehicles for as long as you are an Iowa State student with the exception of 15 passenger vans and towing a trailer.
 A separate training is required for 15 passenger vans and trailers.